-Pratiti (Mimi) Bandopadhayay, MBBS, PhD, is a pediatric neuro-oncologist and scientist within the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, an assistant professor of pediatrics at the Harvard Medical School, and an associate member of the Broad Institute of MIT and Harvard.
+Pratiti (Mimi) Bandopadhayay, MBBS, PhD, is a pediatric neuro-oncologist and scientist within the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, an Assistant Professor of pediatrics at the Harvard Medical School, and an Institute Member of the Broad Institute of MIT and Harvard.
+She also serves as a faculty member for the Harvard Medical School PhD Program in Biological and Biomedical Sciences (BBS), and as the Director of the DFCI Pediatric Low-Grade Glioma Program.

 In addition to her efforts in the Lab, Mimi is a member of the clinical pediatric neuro-oncology team in the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, contributing to the care of children with brain tumors.
 These children are a constant motivation for Mimi (and all members of the Bandopadhayay Lab) to undertake translational research that is dedicated to improving the outcomes of children diagnosed with pediatric brain tumors.